• The Federal Reserve is on the brink of bankruptcy and this is due to its quantitative tightening policy.

 Can't the fed take a loss, forever?

 Can't the Fed just take infinite losses?
-After all, they're just part of the government, right?
+After all, its just part of the government, right?

 Well, for further insights as to whether this will matter.
 Let's go right to an interview between George Gammon and fed insider, Joseph Wang.